mikadosoftware/workstation/docs/roadmap.rst

 * look at recipes / methods to build the final Dockerfile and make it more robust without losing the basic "it's just string formatting" part

 * Marketing
   well this was supposed to be just a personal project, and I don't see it as being the next big thing.
 But enough people have noticed that it should be polished and given a run round the block.
 Once it's stops being fun I will stop :-)

+It also seems a good idea to use it for the "plumbing" portion of my new book - that is the dev and CI cycle I should have this as an exemplar dev / CI cycle - so

+* pre-commit hooks ensuring, lint, test, formatting, doc
+* Jenkins build on AWS leading to CI, docker deployment (err how??)
+* docs build

+SImilar cases can be made for rewriting the CMS, and adding FIDO to the CMS